|

 (idiom)

-'bend over backward' meaning, to make an effort greater than
+'bend over backward' meaning, to make an effort greater than is required

 'a backward view' meaning, contrary, unconventional